Haiweizhen/JPMorgan_Chase_Software_Engineering_Virtual_Experience/README.md

 ✅ Display data visually for traders (Trader's Dashboard)<br>

 ## Take Away
-Throughout the virtual experience, I am familiar with Perspective which is an interactive visualization component for large, real-time datasets by J.P.
-Morgan.<br>
+Throughout the virtual experience, I am familiar with Perspective which is an interactive visualization open-source software for large, real-time datasets by JPMorgan<br>
 It gives a glimpse of various things required to develop a data analytics application.<br>
 • Establishing Data Feed (Python Testing, Git and Spinning up a local server along with Socket Connections)<br>
 • Bit of Front End Web Development using React and TypeScript  (Plotting Graph)<br>
 • Data visualization (Making them more interactive with Perspective)<br>

 ## Website Link:
 [JPMorgan Chase Software Engineering Virtual Internship Experience](https://www.insidesherpa.com/virtual-internships/R5iK7HMxJGBgaSbvk)